Check out our new FHA first-time homebuyers guide updated for 2024

 What Is Section 8 Housing in Louisiana?

-Section 8, also known as the Housing Choice Voucher Program, assists low-income individuals and families in Louisiana by subsidizing their rent payments.
-The Department of Housing and Urban Development oversees the program, while local Public Housing Agencies administer it.
-The goal of the program is to provide safe and affordable residential options in the private market.
+Section 8 in Louisiana, also known as the Housing Choice Voucher Program, assists low-income individuals and families in Louisiana by subsidizing their rent payments.
+The Department of Housing and Urban Development oversees the program, while local Public Housing Agencies (PHAs) administer it.
+Participants are free to choose housing from the private market, provided the unit meets HUD’s safety and quality standards.
+This flexibility empowers families to live in neighborhoods that best suit their needs and opportunities.

 What Is the Most Section 8 Will Pay in Louisiana?

-With Section 8 in Louisiana, the maximum amount that the program will pay depends on the Fair Market Rent which is set by HUD.
+With Section 8 in Louisiana, the maximum amount that the program will pay depends on the Fair Market Rent (FMR) which is set by HUD and calculated annually.
 It varies depending on the location, unit size and type of housing and represents the cost of renting a modest yet decent apartment in a particular area.

-Section 8 will cover the difference between 30% of the household's adjusted income and the FMR.
-However, the maximum subsidy a household can receive gets capped at the lesser of the payment standard set by the public housing authority or the gross rent minus the tenant's payment.
+Louisiana’s Section 8 program will cover the difference between 30% of the household's adjusted income and the FMR.
+Renters are responsible for paying any amount exceeding the subsidy limit.
 The following table lists the current Fair Market Rents for Louisiana.

 {{SC-FMR}}